Enhanced Collisional Losses from a Magnetic Mirror Using the Lenard-Bernstein Collision Operator: Method of Images Solution

 \section{Method of Images Solution}

+Our solution follows closely with the methods of \citet{najmabadi1984collisional} with some key differences.
 In a single-particle picture of a magnetic mirror, the parallel dynamics of particle losses depend on whether they possess sufficient energy to overcome the confining forces.
 These forces arise from gradients in the magnetic field magnitude $(\vec\nabla B)$ and an electrostatic ambipolar potential ($z_s e\phi$), where $e$ is the elementary charge and $z_s$ is the charge number of species $s$.
 When particles have enough energy to overcome the $\vec\nabla B$ forces in the absence of an ambipolar potential, they reside within a specific region in phase space known as the ``loss cone.''
 The introduction of an ambipolar potential alters the minimum energy required for escape, thereby transforming the loss cone into a ``loss hyperboloid.''
-We parameterize the loss hyperboloid as follows.
+The loss hyperboloid can be expressed as

 Here, $\mu = \cos \theta = v_{||} / v$ is the cosine of the pitch angle, $v$ is the total velocity $|\vec{v}|$, $v_{||} = \left(\vec{v} \cdot \vec{B} \right) / B$ is the component of the velocity parallel to the magnetic field, $R$ is the ratio of the maximum magnetic field to the minimum magnetic field $B_{\text{max}}/B_{\text{min}}$, and $v_0$ is the loss velocity corresponding to the ambipolar potential ($m_s v_0^2 /2 = z_s e \phi$), where $m_s$ is mass.
 The goal is to recreate this boundary, where the distribution function is null, with image sources and sinks.
 A model of the loss hyperboloid, source, and image sinks in the problem is shown in figure \ref{fig: loss cone}.
 A source is placed at a low velocity, in a steady state balance with the collision operator, while sinks are placed in the loss region and $f_s$ is extended.
 With these sinks, the equation for $f_s$ near the loss hyperboloid is